Otto Kandler: Archaea and the three domains of life

-In this article they also used a preliminary terminology ("domains" for prokaryotes/eukaryotes; "primary kingdoms" or "urkingdoms" for the three groupings "eubacteria", "archaebacteria", and "urkaryotes" – since 1990 bacteria, archaea and eucarya, later corrected to eukarya).
+In this article Woese and Fox also still used a preliminary terminology ("domains" for the two groups prokaryotes and eukaryotes; "primary kingdoms" or "urkingdoms" for the three groupings "eubacteria", "archaebacteria", and "urkaryotes".
+Only in 1990, in their publication on the phylogenetic tree of life, Woese and Kandler proposed the term "domain" for the three groups Bacteria, Archaea, Eucarya, see below).